Pasir Laba Camp: Organisation

 The Singapore Army's Training and Doctrine Command (TRADOC) is based in Pasir Laba Camp, along with the Specialist Cadet School and SAFWOS Leadership School, where specialists (non-commissioned officers) and warrant officers are trained.
 Other training schools in Pasir Laba Camp include the School of Military Intelligence and School of Infantry Weapons.

 The Training Resource Management Centre, which controls and maintains the SAFTI Live Firing Area and other military training areas around Singapore, is located in Pasir Laba Camp.
 On 4 October 2013, the Multi-Mission Range Complex, an indoor firing range, was opened in Pasir Laba Camp.
+Its location is also critical in protecting Tuas Checkpoint, Jurong Industrial Estate, Tuas Depot, Tuas Megaport, Woodlands Checkpoint, Tengah Depot, Soon Lee Bus Park, Bulim Bus Depot and Singapore Rail Test Centre.